Strong Legal Evidence for Authenticating Your Data

-Our software works within our IBM 4767 Coprocessor, specially customized using an agreement with IBM to do nothing but generate our timestamps with absolute security.
-The coprocessor is FIPS 140-2 certified at level 4 of the rigorous National Institute of Standards and Technology (NIST) using the Security Requirements for Cryptographic Modules.
+Our software works within our IBM 4767 Coprocessor (an HSM), specially customized using an agreement with IBM to do nothing but generate our timestamps with absolute security.
+The coprocessor is FIPS 140-2 certified at level 4 of the rigorous National Institute of Standards and Technology (NIST).

-Software-based timestamps are only as sound as the hardware running the program.
-Software-based solutions leave you vulnerable to charges of manipulating the hardware.
-An adversary can always claim you paid the system administrator (even the administrator of an outside firm) to set the hardware to generate a false timestamp.
+Software-based solutions or solutions that do not have the clock secured inside the HSM leaves you vulnerable to charges of manipulating the proess.
+An adversary can always claim you paid the system administrator (even the administrator of an outside firm) to set the hardware or external clock to generate a false timestamp.

 No one can set our systems to generate false timestamps

 No one can hack our equipment, because our HSM has no external interfaces except the timestamp generator.
 There's simply no way in.
 Period.
 And any attempt to tamper with our equipment—even by us—stops it dead in its tracks.
 All old data is safe, but no new data can be created.

-When we install, compile, and initialize our machines, we use two professional auditors: a representative of Computer Forensic Services, Inc. and a representative of @Sec Information Security Corporation.
-(The Auditors hold multiple legal and professional certifications.)
-In a rigorous eight-hour process, these independent professionals witness the initialization and lock-down of the 4767 timestamping machine.
+When we install, compile, and initialize our machines, we use two professional auditors.
+The independent Auditors hold multiple legal and professional certifications.
+These independent professionals witness the initialization, setting of the internal clock, and lock-down of the 4767 timestamping machine and provide durable evidence to present in any future legal proceedings..

 The result of our multi-layered process provides you with stronger evidence than a notarized paper trail